As a part of our mission of interpretation and education, Norskedalen has a variety of programs and classes for all ages.

 Sometimes on a Sunday programs are one hour lecture-style presentations featuring a wide variety of topics, most related to nature, heritage or history, but also regional authors, informational presentations, etc. As you might expect, these programs take place one Sunday a month from May through November at 2 PM at the Thrune Visitors’ Center.
 Admission to the program is included in Norskedalen’s daily admission fee of $6 per adult, $3 per child or $15 per family and is Complimentary for members of Norskedalen.

 Heritage Classes are opportunities to take lessons from experts in Norwegian heritage, arts, historical and nature-related crafts and skills, as well as other unique learning opportunities.
-These classes require pre-registration at least two weeks prior to the class, pre-payment of fees and range from half-day classes to three-day classes.
+These classes require pre-registration prior to the class, pre-payment of fees and range from half-day classes to three-day classes.